LeonDLotter/ABAnnotate/README.md

 ---

+## DEPRICATION NOTICE

+:exclamation:
+This repository is no longer maintained because ABAnnotate has been succeeded by the Python-based tool [NiSpace](https://github.com/leondlotter/nispace).
+The code and functionality described below have been more or less completely translated, with many features being significantly improved.
+I do not recommend to use ABAnnotate for new projects.
+:exclamation:

+---
+---

 *ABAnnotate* is a Matlab-based toolbox to perform ensemble-based gene-category enrichment analysis (GCEA) on volumetric human neuroimaging data via brain-wide gene expression patterns derived from the Allen Human Brain Atlas (ABA).
 It applies a nonparametric method developed by [Fulcher et al. (2021)](https://doi.org/10.1038/s41467-021-22862-1) using spatial autocorrelation-corrected phenotype null maps for the estimation of gene-category null ensembles. *ABAnnotate* was adopted from [Fulcher et al.`s toolbox](https://github.com/benfulcher/GeneCategoryEnrichmentAnalysis) which was originally designed for annotation of imaging data to [GeneOntology](http://geneontology.org/) categories.
 The function to generate null models, along with some utility functions, were taken from the [JuSpace](https://github.com/juryxy/JuSpace) toolbox by [Dukart et al. (2021)](https://doi.org/10.1002/hbm.25244).

 *ABAnnotate* is under development.
 It works of the box but you may well encounter bugs when using it.
 Please feel free to report these by opening an issue or contacting me.